fazzolari17/fullstackOpen_Part13_Relational_Databases/temp/README.md

-Exercise 13.3 is done by building the docker conrtainer for the database with the command
+Exercise 13.3 is done by building the docker container for the database with the command

   - ./blogsBackend exrcise13.3-db:run

 and oncde the container is built and runnning you will run

-  - node main.js
+  - node cli.js

 now the exercise will be satisfied.
 Once complete you can remove the container with one last command.

   - ./blogsBackend exrcise13.3-db:down

+This will not work if the main docker container has been built and is running this is only to satisfy the exercise without building the main application.
+If the main application is running the you will only need to run

+  - node cli.js

 --------------------------------
 ----- TO RUN THE MAIN FILE -----